brain-score/vision/docs/source/modules/tutorial.rst

 and get a Brain-Score!
 In a nutshell, all this step ensues is zipping the folder and making sure the files to submit are in the right place.

-1. Right now, the working code we have confirmed is ready to submit is in the ``pytorch.py`` file.
+1. Right now, the working code we have confirmed is ready to be submitted is in the ``pytorch.py`` file.
 This file is mainly an example file, and thus we do not really want to submit it - instead, we are going to make a copy of it, rename it, and submit *that* version.